frickD/IBM-vsi-terraform/README.md

 It is only possible to access the server via Remote Desktop.
 Therefore only port 3389 and ping is allowed.

+A COS Instance and Bucket is defined for Region EU-DE with storage class SMART.

 ## Change VSI flavors
 With IBM Schematics, it is very easy to switch between VSI flavours.
 So, please validate the list via [Cloud Shell](https://cloud.ibm.com/shell):
 ``$ibmcloud sl vs options``